An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Simulation environment

 \subsection{Reinforcement learning environment}

 \textbf{Interactions with RL agent.} An RL agent interacts with the OPS environment in discrete time steps, as shown in \cref{fig:rl_interact}.
-At each time step $t$, the RL agent receives the current state of the OPS environment $s_t$.
-Then the RL agent chooses an action $a_t$ to send the OPS environment.
-The environment conduct the action and moves to new state $s_{t+1}$.
-Then the reward $r_t$, which measured by the state $s_{t+1}$, feedback to the RL agent.
-The RL agent trained with the experience $(s_t, a_t, s_{t+1}, r_t)$ to learn a policy $\pi (a,s)$ which maximizes the expected cumulative reward.
+At each time step $t$, the RL agent receives the current state of the OPS environment, denoted as $s_t$.
+Based on this state, the agent selects an action $a_t$ to be applied to the environment.
+The action could involve adjusting the time delays $\tau$ in the OPS system.
+Once the action is chosen, it is transmitted to the OPS environment, which then processes the action and transitions to a new state $s_{t+1}$.
+The OPS environment provides feedback to the RL agent in the form of a reward $r_t$.
+The reward serves as a measure of how well the OPS system is achieving the objective of maximizing the final stacked pulse energy.
+The RL agent utilizes the experience tuple $(s_t, a_t, s_{t+1}, r_t)$ to learn and update its policy $\pi(a, s)$ over time.
+The goal of the agent is to learn a policy that maximizes the expected cumulative reward over the interaction with the OPS environment.

-\textbf{State space.} State space of OPS is a continual and multidimensional vector space.
-The state value $s_t$ could be described as the pulse amplitude measurement of the final stacked pulse $s_t={\rm Amplitude}(E_{\rm out}(t))$.
-So $s_t$ is the time-domain "picture" of the final stacked pulse, which directly reflects the performance of the control.
-In a real-world system, pulse amplitude was detected by a photo-detector then converted to digital time-series signals.
-In our simulation, we also implement real-time rendering of the pulse amplitude to monitor the controlling process.
+\textbf{State space.} The state space of the OPS system is a continuous and multidimensional vector space.
+The state value at time step $t$, denoted as $s_t$, corresponds to the pulse amplitude measurement of the final stacked pulse, given by $s_t=| E_{\rm out}(t;\tau)|$.
+Therefore, $s_t$ provides a time-domain representation of the final stacked pulse, offering direct insight into the control performance.
+In practical implementations, the pulse amplitude is typically detected using a photo-detector and subsequently converted into digital time-series signals.
+In our simulation, we have incorporated real-time rendering of the pulse amplitude to facilitate the monitoring of the control process.